Dyurekdeler/WarehouseService-Kotlin-Webflux-GraphQL/README.md

 What does this service do?

 Queries:
-1- List all received or not-yet received deliveries
+1- List all received or not-yet received deliveries when parameter is defined 2- List all deliveries when parameter is set null
-2- List a delivery with given id
+3- List a delivery with given id

 Mutations:
 1- Add a new delivery
+2- Add a list of new deliveries
-2- Update a given delivery's isReceived status to true
+3- Update a given delivery's isReceived status to true

 The graphql-kotlin library automatically generates the schema.graphql You can find the library in this link https://github.com/ExpediaGroup/graphql-kotlin